 Image: Eggplant Involtini with bacon and feta.

-Current Status: As of 7/23, Iron Gate is trying out Thursday – Sunday dining on the patio.
-They are calling it a pop-up, but it looks like a reopening for sit-down.
-It also has combined forces with other elements of the Neighborhood Restaurant Group to create a single outlet for take-out and delivery drawing from many of the restaurants and most importantly making Bluejacket beer available.
+Current Status: Iron Gate is open for dining Tues-Sun on the patio.
+The dining room and bar area do not appear to be open yet.
+They continue doing take-out/delivery.
+It is also part of the Neighborhood Restaurant Group single outlet for take-out and delivery drawing from many of the restaurants and most importantly making Bluejacket beer available.
 You can also dip into Churchkey’s collection.

 Gift Cards – redeemable at all NRG restaurants.

 Iron Gate serves delicious food.
 It has an interesting wine list that focuses on Mediterranean regions.
 The cocktails are delicious and reflect a pro’s touch.
 The staff is friendly, hustling, and knowledgeable.
 Despite all that, it will be the space that you remember.
 There is an actual iron gate.
 A remnant of a time when the current bar space was a carriage way to the residence in the back.
 Now in the back is a lovely patio and an interior space with a fireplace that is exactly the kind of warm space meant for winter.
 These three linked and distinct spaces are exemplars of design serving function without losing beauty.
 They also leverage the refuge-like environment carved out of urban Washington.
 Even if you just go once for the setting, we suggest that you go.
 It is a good bet that once you do go, the food, beverages, and service will prompt a second trip.